yvelikova/axway-open-docs/content/en/docs/apiportal_install/secure_harden_portal.md

 When you log in to Joomla!
 Administrator Interface (JAI) do not allow the web browser to save or remember your login and password.

-## Best practices

-### Reject requests containing unexpected or missing content type headers
+## Reject requests containing unexpected or missing content type headers

-Reject requests containing unexpected or missing content type headers with HTTP response status "406 Unacceptable" or "415 Unsupported Media Type".
+It is best practice to reject requests containing unexpected or missing content type headers with the HTTP response status `406 Unacceptable` or `415 Unsupported Media Type`.

 The Content-Type header specifies what media type is being sent with the request.
-If the Content-Type header is missing, empty or unexpected the server must refuse to serve the request with appropriate response.
-The lack of Content-Type header or the usage of not allowed header is crucial as it could lead to CSRF (Cross-site Request Forgery) or even RCE (Remote Code Execution).
+If the Content-Type header is missing, empty, or unexpected the server must refuse to serve the request with an appropriate response, as allowing the request might lead to Cross-Site Request Forgery (CSRF) or even remote code execution (RCE).

-The configuration of this can be placed in your .htaccess file, Virtual host file or global web server configuration.
-Below you can see a code snippet with explanations on every row.
-The example is for server processing only application/json and application/xml data.
+Add the configuration in your `.htaccess` file, virtual host file, or global web server configuration.
+The following code snippet gives an example for a server processing only `application/json` and `application/xml` data.

 ```
 # Check if the Content-Type header is missing or empty